What Types of First-Class Mail Are There?

 What Are First-Class Mail Letters?

-First-Class Mail letters are the most commonly used format within the broader category of types of First Class Mail.
+First-Class Mail letters are the most commonly used of the types of First-Class Mail.
 They are designed for standard-sized envelopes that meet specific dimensional, weight, and machinability requirements established by the USPS.

-For both individual senders and commercial mail operations, letters represent the most cost-efficient and operationally streamlined First-Class format, as long as the content being mailed fits inside a letter-size envelope.
+Letters are cost-efficient and operationally streamlined, as long as the content being mailed fits inside a letter-size envelope.

 To qualify as a First-Class Mail Letter, a mailpiece must generally: